-The responsibilities of the Fellows Committee are to:
+The responsibilities of the Committee are to:

-- Manage nominations including: - o call for nomination (with assistance from AES Office). - o review of nominations - o recommendations to the Board concerning the appointment of Fellows. - Develop a plan of activities for Fellows for the coming two years.
-Typically, the plan will be reviewed by all Fellows and the Board and approved in principle prior to presentation and ratification at the Board meeting following the AGM.
-The plan would identify possible activities under the following categories: Fellows nominations, conference activities, mentoring, workshops, policy input where requested by the Board or the Executive, and nominations of Fellows for Australian Honours.
-Any activities with budgetary considerations would need to be put to the Board for approval. - Manage, monitor and report on implementation of the plan to the Board and to all Fellows annually and to the AES membership at the AGM as well as in the Annual Report. - Organise Fellows' activities at the Annual Conference, in consultation with Conference Committee.
+- Manage nominations including: - o call for nomination (with assistance from AES Office). - o review of nominations - o recommendations to the Board concerning the appointment of Fellows. - Develop a plan of activities for Fellows for the coming year and in the longer term when appropriate.
+Typically, the plan would be reviewed by all Fellows and the Board and approved in principle prior to presentation and ratification at the Board meeting associated with the AGM.
+The plan would identify possible activities under the various categories identified in 'Roles of Fellows'.
+Any activities with budgetary considerations would need to be put to the Board for conditional approval prior to the AGM. - Manage, monitor and report on implementation of the plan to the Board and to all Fellows semiannually and to the AES membership at the AGM. - Organise Fellows' activities at the Annual Conference.